dober-man/GoodWAFSec/docs/module2/lab1/lab1.rst

   username=f5student&password=f5DEMOs4u!

 ..
 IMPORTANT:: When you copy and paste there will be whitespace in front of the headers.
 You will need to remove this manually or the request will not be sent.
+The requests can also be found in txt docs on the client desktop.
+If you copy and paste from there rather than this site, the whitespace will not be a problem.

 5. A popup will appear asking for target details.
 Fill out the form as shown below.